port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/webhook/examples/jira.md

    6. Under `Issue` - mark created, updated and delete;
 7. Click **Create** at the bottom of the page.

-Done! any change you make to an issue (open, close, edit, etc.) will trigger a webhook event which Jira will send to the webhook URL provided by Port.
+Done! any change you make to an issue (open, close, edit, etc.) will trigger a webhook event that Jira will send to the webhook URL provided by Port.
 Port will parse the events according to the mapping and update the catalog entities accordingly.